wvchallenges/mobile-challenge/README.md

+Built by @derekcsm

+Might have got a bit carried away, but hey - this was actually pretty fun and it took around 4ish hours in total.

+The idea here was to build out a really clean app that lives within Android gracefully and feels polished to a decent degree.
+I built the app using Kotlin with a bunch of nice helper libraries like RXJava to keep things clear and composable.
+The network request is made through an extensible retrofite API interface that uses and OkHttp Interceptor to add auth headers to all requests.
+The Activity uses an MVP pattern, and saves instance state using Moshi Json serializations through a String ArrayList stored in the outState bundle.
+Errors will display as toast messages, and you can even pull to referesh!

+> Should be noted that proper Oauth2 would implement token refreshing, I've added some notes to the OkHttpHeadersInterceptor class

+---
 # Wave Software Development Challenge
 Applicants for the [Mobile engineer](https://wave.bamboohr.co.uk/jobs/view.php?id=6) role at Wave must complete the following challenge, and submit a solution prior to the onsite interview.